Benefits And Risks Of Turnkey Real Estate Investing

 One of the reasons I decided to look into turnkey properties was the “turnkey” part of the equation.
 In most of the research I’d performed, all that needed to be done to start raking in passive income was basically “turn the key” and get going.

-One characteristic that seemed attractive was the fact that these properties didn’t have to be local.
+One characteristic that seemed attractive was the fact that these properties didn’t have to be in the local real estate market.
 This is especially nice for those living in areas such as the North East and on the West Coast where real estate prices are typically sky high.

 A turnkey property is property that you’re not that involved in.
 It doesn’t require much if any rehab (unlike using the BRRRR strategy), and is usually move in ready with tenants already in place producing cash flow.